Last Updated on July 11, 2024 by lindseymahoney

 What is the best paint color for exposed basement ceilings?

-Black ceiling paint makes a room feel more grounded and hides imperfections.
+Dark colors on the ceiling, like black, make a room feel more grounded and hides imperfections.
 The best ceiling color varies depending on the characteristics of the room and the goals of the homeowner.

 How much does it cost to paint a basement ceiling?